 A sale campaign is being steered by JLL Hotel’s Will Connolly, in conjunction with Anthony Stevens of Anthony Stevens Real Estate.

-Given the bulk of Melbourne’s pubs are separately owned titles and businesses, they see appeal for operators to have the ability “control their destiny” with the freehold, and for investors open to partnering with publicans, but suggest the most likely buyer would be an existing operator looking to expand.
+Given the bulk of Melbourne’s pubs are separately owned titles and businesses, they see appeal for operators to have the ability to “control their destiny” with the freehold, and for investors open to partnering with publicans, but suggest the most likely buyer would be an existing operator looking to expand.

 “The majority of F&B pubs within inner city suburbs are separately owned between leasehold and freehold interest,” explains Connolly.
-“Freehold pubs in these areas can often be held within private families for generations and rarely made available to market.”
+“Freehold pubs in these areas can often be held within private families for generations and rarely be made available to market.”

 The East Brunswick FGC is being sold via Expressions of Interest, closing Thursday, 5 December.